pranav-P92/AWS-SAA/README.md

 ![My local image](storageClass2.png)

 - **Expiration Actions**
-    - Permanently delete objects after a time
+    - Permanently delete objects after a time.
-    Example: Delete logs after 1 year
+    - Example: Delete logs after 1 year
-    can be used to delete older version of files (if versioning is enabled)
+    - can be used to delete older version of files (if versioning is enabled)

 Rules can be applied based on